 - Preheat the oven to 425°F. Spray a baking dish with nonstick cooking spray.
 Set aside.

-- Pat chicken dry with paper towel.
+- Pat 4-6 chicken thighs dry with paper towel.
 Spray the chicken with nonstick cooking spray and season with salt and pepper.

-- Add flour, paprika, salt and pepper to a bag or container with a lid.
-Seal and shake together until mixed.
-Add one piece of chicken at a time, seal and shake until chicken is coated.
+- Add one piece of chicken at a time, seal, and shake until the chicken is coated.
 Repeat with all chicken thighs.

-- Add melted butter to the casserole dish (melt in microwave first).
-Add each coated chicken thigh skin-side down.
-Bake for 20 minutes, then use a pair of tongs to flip chicken over.
+- Add ½ cup salted, melted butter to the casserole dish.
+Add all the coated chicken thighs skin-side down.
+Fry for 20 minutes, then use a pair of tongs to flip the chicken over.

 Recipe Notes: